 According to Kate Krueger, in order for animal cells to develop, you need salts and sugars, vitamins and minerals, protein, fats, cholesterol, hormones, and specialized proteins.
 The medium used to grow animal-cell culture for now consists of a combination of these and fetal bovine serum (FBS).
 FBS itself is made up of hormones, albumins, globulins, attachment and regulatory proteins (such as growth factors), and various other proteins.
-FBS is expensive to use, not fully defined, there are variations within batches because it's animal-derived, and it is difficult to source at scale.
-To grow the single burger produced by Mark Post in 2013, for instance, required hundreds of individual cell-growing dishes, and cost \$300,000.
+FBS is expensive to use, not fully defined, there are variations within batches because it's animal-derived, and it is difficult to source at scale.237 To grow the single burger produced by Mark Post in 2013, for instance, required hundreds of individual cell-growing dishes, and cost \$300,000.

 Although it is possible to conduct a biopsy on an animal to remove a cell-line (whether an embryonic stem cell or fully differentiated muscle cells) without harming that animal, scientists appear to agree that finding a medium that doesn't involve the death of an animal is essential if cellular agriculture is to make sense as an alternative to conventional animal agriculture.
-Whereas some sera, such as Ultroser, exist as a substitute for FBS, these, says Krueger, are also medical grade, proprietary, cell-specific, and expensive.
+Whereas some sera, such as Ultroser, exist as a substitute for FBS,238 these, says Krueger, are also medical grade, proprietary, cell-specific, and expensive.239

-Some companies, like Memphis Meats, Mosa Meat, and JUST, are claiming they have found or have developed a serum that either uses much less FBS or is synthetic or plantbased.
+Some companies, like Memphis Meats,240 Mosa Meat, and JUST,241 are claiming they have found or have developed a serum that either uses much less FBS or is synthetic or plantbased.
 However, much of the information surrounding the exact composition of these sera is, perhaps understandably given its potential market value, a closely guarded secret, and no serum has emerged either as a proof-of-concept or for sale that could be categorized as "vegan" in terms of its production.
 So, the race to find a cheap, clean, and renewable source of non-animal derived serum is on, since the cost of sourcing and accessing enough of the current media and growth factors are the principle reason why the price of cellular meat is prohibitively high.
-These costs are likely to decrease once appropriate media and growth factors have been identified and can be generated at scale to meet the production of animal flesh rather than lab-based applications.
-How fast and how much they will decrease are open questions.
+These costs are likely to decrease once appropriate media and growth factors have been identified and can be generated at scale to meet the production of animal flesh rather than lab-based applications.242 How fast and how much they will decrease are open questions.

 In spite of these difficulties, it's clear that the range of potential media is growing.
-Some have suggested fungal extracts and even Gatorade as candidates!
-Another possibility is using yeast (Finless Foods' apparent formulation).
-Triton Algae Innovations is attempting to make animal proteins from Chlamydomonas reinhardtii ("Chlamy"), a single-cell green alga that tastes like sweet parsley.
+Some have suggested fungal extracts and even Gatorade as candidates!243 Another possibility is using yeast (Finless Foods' apparent formulation).244 Triton Algae Innovations245 is attempting to make animal proteins from Chlamydomonas reinhardtii ("Chlamy"), a single-cell green alga that tastes like sweet parsley.
 Chlamy, which is ubiquitous throughout the world, has yet to be scaled and is presently available only as a dietary supplement (it contains 847 percent of the recommended daily amount of Omega-3 fatty acids).
-Chlamy, claims Xun Wang, the president and CEO of Triton, may also be a good basal feedstock for cellular meat.
+Chlamy, claims Xun Wang, the president and CEO of Triton, may also be a good basal feedstock for cellular meat.246 and adipogenesis, which marbles meat with fat.
+(See illustration on p.
+22.)
+Finally, comes the extrusion or stereolithography (a form of 3-D printing), or a combination of the two.249 These procedures may not only require their own media formulation but may need to be altered for different meat outcomes; muscle cells at various stages may require different temperatures and levels of stimulation to ensure they are properly "exercised" and don't atrophy and die.